celery/celery/.github/ISSUE_TEMPLATE/Minor-Version-Release-Checklist.md

 ---
 name: Minor Version Release Checklist
-about: About to release a new patch version?
+about: About to release a new minor version?
 (Maintainers Only!)
 title: ''
 labels: ''
 assignees: ''